alphagov/government-service-design-manual/service-manual/technology/open-data.md

 ##Making your data open
 Your department has its own [Open Data Strategy (for 2012-2014)](http://www.data.gov.uk/search/apachesolr_search?filters=tid:11542) and will already be publishing data sets on [data.gov.uk](http://www.data.gov.uk/).
 Your commitment to open, public data doesn't stop there.

+Your open data should be user-friendly and findable.
+You should support people who want to reuse it and provide guarantees about how it will be made available.

-Your open data should be user-friendly and searchable.
-For instance, all data published on data.gov.uk is searchable and placed on a [5-star rating scheme](http://5stardata.info/) to indicate how useable and easy to interpret the data is.
+Publishing on data.gov.uk makes your data findable and will tell you how it ranks on a [5-star rating scheme](http://5stardata.info/) to indicate whether the data and the format that it is published in is open.
 You should aim to reach at least the 3-star standard.

+The [Open Data Certificates](https://certificates.theodi.org/) from the [Open Data Institute](http://theodi.org/) measures how usable the data is for people who want to reuse it and helps identify ways in which you can improve how you publish the data.
+You should get a certificate for your data.

 The Open Data Principles that you must follow are: